calamity-of-subterfuge/cos/pkg/utilsys/README.md

   is researched) to produce the final odds (e.g. 3 successes for every 5 failures) which are then converted to the final probability (e.g. 3 / (3+5) = 0.375).
+- A `ScoredAction` is a `Scorer` and `Action` pair.
+Note that `Scorer` and `Action`s are often but not always independent.
+For an example of a dependendent pair, see `CooldownQualifiedScoredAction`.
+It is usually simpler to build as much as possible about the combination independently and then merge them with a `ScoredAction` specifically focused on how they are tied together, as dependent `Scorer` and `Action` logic can be harder to follow.

 ### Scoring Convention